leo/skeleton/README.md

 # skeleton

-This code is used by our team to create WordPress themes for our customers.
+That's the boilerplate I'm using to create WordPress themes.

 # Usage